davglass/gist/README.markdown

     #Creates a new Gist
     gist file.txt file2.js file3.html

+    #STDIN - Giving an extension
+    gist -e .js < myfile

+    #Debugging - This will print the Gist and not send it
+    gist -d -e .js < myfile

     #Pull the Gist #12345
     gist -r 12345

     #Clone the Gist #12345
     gist -r 12345 -c

 Vim shortcut Key
 ------------